 - Devour the Dragon - The Big Bad kills the Dragon in order to become stronger.

-- Dragon Ascendant - When he takes over from the Big Bad after the latter is defeated or leaves.
+- Dragon Ascendant - When they take over from the Big Bad after the latter is defeated or leaves.

-- Dragon-in-Chief - When he is more dangerous than the Big Bad and the de facto main villain of the story.
-Like Dragon with an Agenda, may be The Man Behind the Man.
+- Dragon-in-Chief - When they are more dangerous than the Big Bad and the de facto main villain of the story.
+Like Dragon with an Agenda, may be The Man in Front of the Man.
 Not to be confused with The Heavy.

 - Dragon Their Feet - When the Big Bad is defeated or killed first.
-The Dragon may or may not show up afterwards to rescue or avenge him, but he might just take his business elsewhere.
+The Dragon may or may not show up afterwards to rescue or avenge them, but they might just take their business elsewhere.

-- Dragon with an Agenda - When he has different goals from the Big Bad.
+- Dragon with an Agenda - When they have different goals from the Big Bad.
 If those goals are mutually exclusive, The Starscream, Rule of Two or Dragon-in-Chief may be in play.

 - The Heavy - The "active" villain that drives most of the plot.
 This is more often the Dragon than the Big Bad, since most authors want to keep the Big Bad in the background and mysterious for most of the story.
 Not to be confused with Dragon-in-Chief.

-- Noble Top Enforcer - When the Dragon is an Anti-Villain that is considerably more virtuous than his master.
-Likely to turn on the Big Bad if their actions piss him off enough.
+- Noble Top Enforcer - A trope that often overlaps with the Dragon; when the Big Bad's Number Two is an Anti-Villain that is considerably more virtuous than their master.
+Likely to turn on the Big Bad if their actions piss them off enough.